CARTE-Toronto/carte-website/src/content/training/technical-bootcamps.md

 order: 2
 testimonial:
   quote: "I have been hearing about AI in the news, and wanted to understand how it could apply to my role."
-  attribution: "Bootcamp participant, 2023"
+  attribution: "Training participant, 2023"
 ---

-Our technical bootcamps are designed to upskill employees with practical, hands-on AI and machine learning skills.
+Our technical training programs are designed to upskill employees with practical, hands-on AI and machine learning skills.
 Each program is customized to your organization's industry, data, and use cases.

-**Typical bootcamp structure:**
+**Typical program structure:**
 - **Day 1:** Introduction to AI, Machine Learning, and Data Handling in Python
 - **Day 2:** Industry-specific applications and use cases
 - **Day 3:** Predictive analytics and practical model building